d2l-ai/d2l-en/chapter_appendix/aws_install.md

 | p3   | Volta V100  | high performance for FP16     |
 | g4   | Turing T4   | inference optimized FP16/INT8 |

 All the above servers come in multiple flavors indicating the number of GPUs used.
 E.g. a p2.xlarge has 1 GPU and a p2.16xlarge has 16 GPUs and more memory.
 For more details see e.g. the [AWS EC2 documentation](https://aws.amazon.com/ec2/instance-types/) or a [summary page](https://www.ec2instances.info).
-For the purpose of illustration a p2.xlarge will suffice.
+For the purpose of illustration, a p2.xlarge will suffice (marked in red box of :numref:`fig_p2x`).

 **Note:** you must use a GPU enabled instance with suitable drivers and a version of MXNet that is GPU enabled.
 Otherwise you will not see any benefit from using GPUs.